PrestaShop/docs/README.md

 This documentation is available at https://devdocs.prestashop.com/

+This repository contains the content of [DevDocs - PrestaShop's technical documentation site](https://devdocs.prestashop.com/).

 ## Contributing

+## Contributing

-Contributions are more than welcome!
+Contributions to the documentation content are more than welcome!
 [Find out how](https://devdocs.prestashop.com/1.7/contribute/documentation/how/).

+- To contribute to the sources, Submit your Pull Request to the [Sources repository](https://github.com/PrestaShop/devdocs-site/).
+- To update the theme: Submit your Pull Request to the [Theme repository](https://github.com/PrestaShop/ps-docs-theme/).

 ## Rendering the site locally